 Delta are a huge international company, their old range of inverters are the Delta Solivia’s, and they generally have a 10 year warranty.
 Their new range of inverters are RPI, which are transformerless, and generally come with a 5 year warranty.
 They are still in business and honour the warranty, and we get replacements from Delta in a few days, so a pretty good service.

 Eko Solar Inverters

 These are re-badged Solis inverters, and are installed by AGL, and come with an 8 year warranty.
-Contact AGL if you are having issues with this inverter
+Contact AGL if you are having issues with this inverter.

 If your inverter is within 5 years, go to their online claim form, and lodge a claim.

-Last we heard there was a huge backlog and it was taking up to 3 months for a replacement.
 Note that you will need proof of purchase and to be the original purchaser to be able to claim under warranty.

 Fronius Solar Inverters

 Fronius have been in business since 1945, are based in Austria, and now have offices world-wide.
 The IG range of inverters have had issues, but Fronius have dealt with them well.
 They set up a network Fronius Service Partners who have been to their offices in Melbourne and are trained up.
 Most problems with Fronius inverters can be fixed on site, and often the Service Partner will have the spare part with them.
 If we haven’t got the part, it gets shipped from Melbourne and is usually with us the next day.
-We are a Fronius Service Partner so we can get your inverter back working for you quickly.
+We are a Fronius Solutions Partner so we can get your inverter back working for you quickly.
 If you are still in warranty there is no charge for this service.
 If you are out of warranty we can still often repair your inverter for you, if this is the best option.

 Growatt Solar Inverters